 The Group aims to be a workplace with equal opportunities and has included in its policies regulations to prevent gender discrimination regarding salary, promotion and recruiting.
 The Group has traditionally recruited from environments dominated by men.
-The Group has 116 employees, of which eleven are women.
+The Group has 152 employees, of which eighteen are women.
 The share of women in leading positions is low.
 The reason for this is that the Group operates in an industry which has traditionally been dominated by male employees.
+Several measures were implemented in 2022, in accordance with gender distribution.
+Including around recruitment where there is a conscious focus on recruiting more women, and where it is signaled in job adverts that we want more female applicants.

 The Discrimination Act's objective is to promote gender equality, ensure equal opportunities and rights, and to prevent discrimination due to ethnicity, national origin, descent, skin color, language, religion, and faith.
 The Group is working actively, determined and systematically to encourage the act's purpose within our business.
 Included in the activities are recruiting, salary and working conditions, promotion, development opportunities and protection against harassment.
 The Group's aim is to be a workplace with no discrimination due to reduced functional ability and is working actively to design and implement the physical conditions in such a manner that as many as possible can utilize the various functions.
+The company's personnel policy is considered to be gender neutral in all areas, and no feedback has been received that anyone perceives the company's personnel policy to be gender discriminatory.